Apparatus for quantum-mixture research in microgravity: Abstract

 \section{Abstract}

 Experiments with ultracold quantum gases are a rapidly advancing research field with many applications in fundamental physics and quantum technology.
 Here, we report on a high-flux generation of Bose-Einstein condensate mixtures of $^{41}$K and $^{87}$Rb, using a fully integrated sounding rocket setup.
-We investigate the release and the free expansion of the quantum mixtures for different orientations to gravity.
-The release dynamics are governed by the mixture interactions as well as the decaying magnetic field during the release.
+We compare the release and the free expansion of the quantum mixtures obtained with the apparatus placed on ground or in free fall in an Einstein-Elevator.
+The release dynamics are governed by the intra- and interspecies interactions as well as the decaying magnetic field during the release.
 The latter can be minimized by a dedicated switch-off protocol of the trap generating currents where an exact model enabled us to characterize the interaction effects.
 Our results establish a new benchmark for generating ultracold mixtures on mobile platforms, with direct relevance for future experiments on interacting quantum gases and tests of the equivalence principle in space.